 Stage 2 – Existing clinical signs may worsen, making the eye appear cloudier from increased inflammation.
 The ulcer expands across the cornea, and blood vessels extend to the eye in an attempt to repair the damaged area, which causes redness (the source of the nickname “pinkeye”).

 Stage 3 – Inflammation spreads to the inner part of the eye as the ulcer begins to cover most of the cornea.
 The interior of the eye begins to yellow and fills with fibrin, a pus-like substance.

 Stage 4 – The ulcer extends through the entirety of the cornea, potentially causing glaucoma, damage to the iris and persistent swelling of the eye.
 The eye will be at least partially blind, and full blindness could occur if the eye ruptures.

 Custom-made vaccines provide an option to help producers and veterinarians fight various bacterial causes of pinkeye.
-A key first step is identifying the specific species of pinkeye infecting a herd, such as M. bovis, M. bovoculi or both.
+A key first step is identifying the specific species of pinkeye pathogens infecting a herd, such as M. bovis, M. bovoculi or Mycoplasma bovoculi.
 Through diagnostics, Newport Laboratories, Inc. can tell producers and veterinarians the species and the strains they’re dealing with, and use that information to develop a custom-made vaccine specifically targeted at the species and strains present in a herd.
-For more information, contact your Newport Laboratories representative or click here to contact us.
+For more information, contact your Newport Laboratories representative or click here.

 2Loy JD, Brodersen BW.
 Moraxella spp. isolated from field outbreaks of infectious bovine keratoconjunctivitis: a retrospective study of case submissions from 2010 to 2013.
 J Vet Diagn Invest 2014;26(6):761–768.